brimdata/zed/docs/tutorials/join.md

 {name:"apple",color:"red",flavor:"tart",eaterinfo:{name:"chris",age:47,likes:"tart"}}
 ```

-If having the data in an embedded record is undesirable, it can easily be
+If embedding the opposite record is undesirable, the left and right
-copied to another location, such as with the
+records can easily be merged with the
 [spread operator](../language/overview.md#7112-record-expressions).
 Additional
 processing may be necessary to handle conflicting field names, such as
 in the example just shown where the `name` field is used differently in the